-Since this has been another trying year for teachers everywhere, we believe each of you deserves the time and space to reflect on your experience.
+Since this has been another trying year for educators everywhere, we believe each of you deserves the time and space to reflect on your experience.
 Looking at how things went at the end of a school year can help you pave the way for an even better year starting next fall.
-That's why we asked teachers from the Labster Community Campus to suggest questions to help prompt your reflection.
+That's why we asked educators from the Labster Community Campus to suggest questions to help prompt your reflection.

 Here are ten thoughtful answers they had: